HarrisSidiropoulos/update-workspace-dependency/README.md

 ## Prerequisites

-This script requires Node.js and npm to be installed.
+This script requires Node.js and npm to be installed

 ## Usage